All posts

 Frequently Asked Questions

-Do I need a ChatGPT or Claude account to run MCP App tests in CI/CD?
+Do I need a ChatGPT or Claude account to run MCP App tests in GitHub Actions?

 How do I run MCP App end-to-end tests in GitHub Actions?

-Install dependencies with pnpm install, install Playwright browsers with pnpm exec playwright install --with-deps chromium, then run pnpm test.
-The testing framework automatically starts the sunpeak dev server before your tests and shuts it down after.
+Install dependencies, install Playwright browsers with pnpm exec playwright install --with-deps chromium, then run pnpm test:e2e or pnpm test.
+The sunpeak Playwright config starts the inspector, connects to your MCP server, renders the app in host iframes, and shuts everything down after the suite.

-Can I run MCP App tests against both ChatGPT and Claude hosts in CI/CD?
+Can I run MCP App tests against both ChatGPT and Claude in CI/CD?